-- (a) Any offsets collected by the County Treasurer for return of overpayments or any funds reserved by the Authority for such purposes in accordance with Section 31-25-107(9)(a)(III) and (b), C.R.S. - (b) Any reasonable (as determined by the Authority) set-asides or reserves of incremental taxes paid to the Authority for payment of expenses associated with administering the Plan.
+- (a) Any offsets collected by the County Treasurer for return of overpayments or any funds reserved by the Authority for such purposes in accordance with Section 31-25-107(9)(a)(III) and (b), C.R.S. - (b) Any reasonable (as determined by the Authority) set-asides or reserves of incremental taxes paid to the Authority for payment of expenses associated with administering this Amended Plan.

-If there is any conflict between the Act and this Plan, the provisions of the Act shall prevail, and the language in the Plan automatically deemed to conform to the statute.
+If there is any conflict between the Act and this Amended Plan, the provisions of the Act shall prevail, and the language in this Amended Plan automatically deemed to conform to the statute.